 The basic idea behind skew is that options with different strike prices and different expirations tend to trade at different implied volatilities.
-When implied volatilities for options with the same expiration are plotted, the graph resembles a smile, with at-the-money volatility in the middle and out-of-the-money options forming the gently-rising sides.
-As options go into the money they gradually approach their intrinsic value, and an option trading at its intrinsic value has an implied volatility of zero, so for our graph we use call prices for strikes above the current underlying stock price and put prices for strikes below the current underlying stock price.
+When we plot implied volatilities for options with the same expiration, the graph resembles a smile, with at-the-money volatility in the middle and out-of-the-money options forming the gently rising sides.
+As options go into-the-money, they gradually approach their intrinsic value, and an option trading at its intrinsic value has an implied volatility of zero.
+Therefore, for our graph, we use call prices for strikes above the current underlying stock price and put prices for strikes below the current underlying stock price.

-But the skew also holds valuable information.
-An investor who takes the time and effort to carefully analyze the skew of a stock’s options can gain important insights into how the market is pricing risk.
-In some cases, for example, the perceived downside risk may be greater than the perceived upside risk, which causes the graph to be more of a 'smirk' than a 'smile.'Back to top
+However, the skew also holds valuable information.
+An investor who takes the time and effort to analyze the skew of a stock’s options can gain important insights into how the market is pricing risk.
+In some cases, for example, the perceived downside risk may be greater than the perceived upside risk, which causes the graph to be more of a smirk than a smile.Back to top

 A measure of the rate of change in an option's theoretical value for a one-unit change in the price of the underlying stock.

-For example if the delta of a call option is 50 (or .50 to be more precise), for each one point move in the stock, the anticipated movement of the option would be a half point - or 50%.
+For example, if the Delta of a call option is 50 (or .50 to be more precise), for each one-point move in the stock, the anticipated movement of the option premium would be $0.50.

 (The delta would be described in negative percentages for puts as the movement is opposite.)Back to top

-Delta is one of the options greeks that is derived from an option pricing module.
-Delta, normally expressed as a percentage, seeks to measure the rate of change in an options' theoretical value for a one-unit (i.e. $1) change in the price of the underlying security or index.
-There are a couple of ways to obtain the "delta" of an option.
+Delta is one of the options Greeks derived from an option-pricing model.
+Delta seeks to measure the rate of change in an options' theoretical value for a one-unit (i.e., $1) change in the price of the underlying security or index.
+There are a couple of ways to obtain the Delta of an option.

-- You can also solve for the option delta using our options calculator.
-There is an Options Calculator under the "Tool and Literature" link on our website.
-This calculator is available in Basic, Advanced, or Cycles format.
-First time users are encouraged to review the Basic calculator as there are discussions on the various inputs necessary to calculate an options' theoretical pricing.
+- You can also solve for the option Delta using our options calculator.
+There is an options pricing calculator under the Tools & Resources tab on our website.
+This calculator is available in basic, advanced, or cycles format.
+First time users are encouraged to review the basic calculator, as there are discussions on the various inputs necessary to calculate an option's theoretical pricing.

 I tried to enter a limit order to buy an option for $3.15.
 My order was rejected due to entering an incorrect price.
 What was wrong with the price I entered?

-Unless the underlying security is part of the penny pilot program, minimum increments for premiums below $3.00 are quoted in nickel (.05) increments.
-Premiums for $3.00 and above are quoted in dime (.10) increments.
+Unless the underlying security is part of the penny pilot program, minimum increments for premiums below $3 are quoted in $.05 increments.
+Option premiums that are $3 or more are quoted in $.10 increments.
+Different exchange programs allow for option premiums to trade in other ways beyond the standard method.
 In reference to the question, a correct limit order price might be either $3.10 or $3.20.
-To read more about options quoting in penny increments, refer to this FAQ.Back to top

 How is an equity options' opening price determined?
-Is it set by the market-maker or specialist prior to the market open?
+Does the market maker or specialist set it prior to the market open?
 Is it based on the first trade of the day?

-The "opening price" is simply the first reported trade in the option contract in question.
+The opening price is simply the first reported trade in the option contract in question.
 You have to be careful, though.
-It's quite possible that the first trade of the day could take place 3 seconds, 10 minutes, 30 minutes or even an hour after the opening bell.
-In some cases, an option contract might not trade for several hours, days or even weeks!
-Perhaps you're wondering when the opening QUOTE for an option contract can occur?
-If this is the case, the answer is that opening quotes can take place as soon as the underlying security has opened on a primary exchange during regular trading hours - after 8:30 a.m.
-Central Time.
+It's possible that the first trade of the day could take place 3 seconds, 10 minutes, 30 minutes or even an hour after the opening bell.
+In some cases, an option contract might not trade for several hours, days or even weeks.
+Maybe you're wondering when the opening quote for an option contract can occur.
+If this is the case, the answer is that opening quotes can take place as soon as the underlying security opens on a primary exchange during regular trading hours, after 8:30 a.m.
+CT.

 Talk to Options Professionals